chirag1701/Nequip-benchmark/README.md

 This repository complements the original `NequIP-charge` implementation by the [Ahmad Research Group](https://github.com/ahmad-research-group/nequip-charge).

-For details on the original NequIP methodology, refer to the paper:
+For details on the original NequIP-LR methodology, refer to the paper:
 📄 [NequIP with Charge Equilibration (arXiv:2503.17949)](https://arxiv.org/pdf/2503.17949)

 ---